seawuide/FreezerMuffinBot/README.md

 # FreezerMuffinBot
-a discord bot for my friends lol
+a idk just a discord bot i use with my friends ig